Advertisement

 Mood changes are one of the most common early signs of pregnancy—you may find yourself exhilarated and optimistic at one moment, and completely overwhelmed the next.

 Fluctuating levels of progesterone and estrogen can change the levels of your neurotransmitters—the chemicals in your brain that help control your mood.
-A range of emotions are typical, from feeling anxious about raising a child, excitement about being pregnant, concern about the health of your pregnancy, worried about preparations for delivery, and many other emotions.
+A range of emotions are typical.
+You may feel anxious about raising a child, excitement about being pregnant, concern about the health of your pregnancy, worried about preparations for delivery, or many other emotions.

 If you’re feeling overwhelmed, try going for a walk, practicing pregnancy yoga or meditation, or napping.
 Setting aside time to do something enjoyable and relaxing with friends or your partner can also lower your stress and improve your mood.
 If you feel so overwhelmed that you can’t get out of bed or have thoughts of harming yourself or the pregnancy, call your HCP immediately to get help.